drejzek/php-gallery/README.md

  You can also make your own theme.
 The manual for this is bellow this article.

  ## How to make own theme
- Making own theme is really simple, if you now CSS.
+ Making own theme is really simple, if you know CSS.
 Your theme folder must contains:
  - Manifest file
  - Components folder
  - At least one stylesheet file in styles folder